 The T.M.C.
-Asser Instituut co-organises, together with the International & Transitional Justice Resource Center (ITJRC), a unique inter-university programme that offers Lebanese students the chance to follow 17 lectures on international criminal law and procedure together.
-The 11 Lebanese universities that participate in this programme, have very different backgrounds.
+Asser Instituut co-organises a unique inter-university programme that offers Lebanese students the chance to follow lectures on international criminal law and procedure together with the International & Transitional Justice Resource Center (ITJRC), La Sagesse University and IUSTICOM.
+The 11 Lebanese universities that participate in this programme have very different backgrounds.
 Over a thousand students have already participated in the programme, and it has led to new contacts and cooperation in the Lebanese academic community.

 The programme is designed for Lebanese undergraduate students in their 3rd and 4th year of studies, as well as a limited number of graduate students.
 Prominent academics and practitioners deliver lectures in the programme.
 Lectures are delivered in English or French and simultaneous interpretation into Arabic is provided.